alexpreynolds/byte-store/README.md

 chr1    3568000 3568150 70,34,17,70,...
 ```

-In tests, byte-stores are encoded with the "full" or "mid-quarter-zero" strategy.
-The "full" strategy maps all scores from [-1.0, +1.0] within an ``unsigned char`` in 0.01 increments.
-The "mid-quarter-zero" strategy is similar, but any scores from (-0.25, +0.25) are directly mapped to the equivalent +0.00 ``unsigned char`` value.
+Byte-store files are encoded with the "full", "mid-quarter-zero" or "custom" strategy.
+The default "full" strategy maps all scores from [-1.0, +1.0] within an ``unsigned char`` in 0.01 increments.
+The "mid-quarter-zero" strategy is similar, but any scores within (-0.25, +0.25) are directly mapped to the equivalent +0.00 ``unsigned char`` value.
+Tests of the "custom" strategy encode scores within (-0.50, +0.50) to the +0.00 byte-equivalent.

 ## Getting started

-To build ``byte-store``, download the source and compile:
+To build `byte-store`, download the source and compile:

 ```
 $ git clone https://github.com/alexpreynolds/byte-store.git
 $ make
 ```

+To date, compilation and score tests have passed under GNU `gcc` 4.6.3 and Clang 3.4 under [Ubuntu 12.04 LTS Server (64-bit)](http://docs.travis-ci.com/user/ci-environment/), GNU `gcc` 4.8.2 under RHEL6, and Clang 3.6 under Mac OS X Yosemite 10.10.4.

 ## Testing

 Some basic tests are included with the ``makefile`` to evaluate byte-store creation and query timing, as well as compression efficiency.
 BED files are included for basic tests.
-A more comprehensive test suite uses E. Rynes' master DHS signal dataset to sample and encode inputs at various levels, between ~500 and 10k elements, which can generate up to 6 GB or more of intermediate data.
+A more comprehensive test suite uses [E. Rynes' master DHS signal dataset (~192 MB)](https://dl.dropboxusercontent.com/u/31495717/byte-store-test.starch) to sample and encode inputs at levels between ~500 and 10k elements, which can generate 6 GB or more of intermediate data.
 Refer to the ``test-sample-performance`` target in the project ``makefile`` for more details.

 ### Inputs